Diego Moreira

-Diego Manuel Jadon da Silva Moreira (/pt/; born 6 August 2004), also known as Moreira Jr. is a Belgian professional footballer who plays as a left-back, left wing-back or left midfielder for Ligue 1 club Strasbourg and the Belgium national team.
+Diego Manuel Jadon da Silva Moreira (/pt/; born 6 August 2004), also known as Moreira Jr., is a Belgian professional footballer who plays as a left midfielder or left wing-back for club AC Milan and the Belgium national team.

 Early life

 Moreira was born in Liège, where his father, former Guinea-Bissau international Almami Moreira, was then playing professional football at Standard de Liege.
+His mother is Émilie Graf.
 From his mother's side, Moreira is the grandson of Helmut Graf, a German-born footballer who also played for the Belgian club from 1976 to 1982.